-- In a large mixing bowl or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, peanut butter, and 1 1/4 cups of the granulated sugar on medium speed until the mixture is a creamy and a pale tan color., or for about 1-1.5 minutes.
+- In a large mixing bowl or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, peanut butter, and 1 1/4 cups of the granulated sugar on medium speed until the mixture is a pale tan color, or for about 1-1.5 minutes.

 - Scrape down the sides of the bowl and add in the vanilla, eggs, and milk and cream the mixture again for 30-45 seconds, or until the egg is fully incorporated into the creamed mixture.
 Scrape down the sides of the bowl again.

 - In a small or medium-size mixing bowl, lightly whisk together the flour, baking powder, and salt, until the powder and salt are incorporated into the flour.